-ZooKeeper does not guarantee that at every instance in time, two different clients will have identical views of ZooKeeper data.
-Due to factors like network delays, one client may perform an update before another client gets notified of the change.
-Consider the scenario of two clients, A and B. If client A sets the value of a znode /a from 0 to 1, then tells client B to read /a, client B may read the old value of 0, depending on which server it is connected to.
-If it is important that Client A and Client B read the same value, Client B should should call the sync() method from the ZooKeeper API method before it performs its read.

-So, ZooKeeper by itself doesn't guarantee that changes occur synchronously across all servers, but ZooKeeper primitives can be used to construct higher level functions that provide useful client synchronization.
-(For more information, see the ZooKeeper Recipes. [tbd:..]).
+Note: Sometime es developers mistakenly assume one other guarantee that ZooKeeper does not in fact make.
+This is: Sim ultaneously Conistent Cross-Client Views data char B to Clie Keeper does not guarantee that at every instance in time, two different clients will have identical views of ZooKeeper.
+Due to factors like network delays, one client may perform an update before another client gets notified of the nee.
+Consider the scenario of two clients, A and B. If client A sets the value of a znode /a from 0 to 1, then tells client read /a, client B may read the old value of 0, depending on which server it is connected to.
+If it is important that nt A and Client B read the same value, Client B should should call the sync () method from the ZooKeeper API hod before it performs its read. can ZooKeeper by itself doesn't guarantee that changes occur synchronously across all servers, but ZooKeeper primitives be used to construct higher level functions that provide useful client synchronization.
+(For more information, see the Keeper Recipes. [tbd:]).